gregoryguillou/terraform-api/docs/INSTALL/AWS.md

 - `configbucket` is the bucket that will be used to store the API configuration data
 - `configfile` is the configuration file path and name in the bucket
+- `botsfile` is the configuration file path and name, for the bots API, in the bucket
 - `environment` is used to prefix resource name and avoid naming conflicts
 - `hostname` is the fully qualified name with the domain that will forward to the API.
 Note that the declaration of that name in the DNS is not provided